altocms/alto-skin-start-kit/README.md

 You can free modify and distribute this skin for any your purposes.
 Also you can remove copirights without any conditions.

+Last stable version of this skin is included into Alto CMS: https://github.com/altocms/altocms